aerobatic/website/content/docs/static-site-generators.md

 To allow the same built site output to be seamlessly deployed to any stage, Aerobatic does a special run-time replacement of the string <span class="code">https://&#95;&#95;baseurl&#95;&#95;</span> with the actual base URL of the current request.

 Our recommendation is to set your main config file to use your local development server as the base URL.
-Then override the value to <spanc assl="code">https://&#95;&#95baseurl&#95;&#95</span> when generating a build to deploy to Aerobatic.
+Then override the value to <span class="code">https://&#95;&#95;baseurl&#95;&#95;</span> when generating a build to deploy to Aerobatic.
 How to configure this override varies from generator to generator.
 Examples are provided for some of the more popular ones below.

 ### Generator configurations
 Here some configuration tips for some of the popular static site generators.
 Even if your generator isn't listed, it's likely that it offers very similar functionality.
-These tips are relevant both when deploying to Aerobatic locally or from a [continuous integration build](/docs/continuous-deployment).
+These tips are relevant both when deploying to Aerobatic locally or from a [continuous integration build](/docs/continuous-deployment/).

 ### Jekyll